 Garden of Gethsemane

-"Gathsemsene " translated from Hebrew as "Gat Shmanit" Matthew (26:36) and Mark (14:32) or simply an oil press, as an ordinary factory it was located outside the city to prevent any disruptions from the citizens and also the need for a big place to produce, this is not a surprise since the location is full with olive trees, therefore, it was the perfect location to build it here.
+"Gethsemane " is translated from Hebrew as "Gat Shmanit" Matthew (26:36) and Mark (14:32) or simply the meaning of Gethsemane is an oil press factory, as an ordinary factory it was located outside the city to prevent any disruptions from the citizens and also the need for a big place to produce, this is not a surprise since the location is full with olive trees, therefore, it was the perfect location to build it over here.

 "When he had finished praying, Jesus left with his disciples and crossed the Kidron Valley.
 On the other side, there was a garden, and he and his disciples went into it."(John 18:1).

-The story is mentioned in the gospels and happened during the spring since the harvesting season of the olives is Autumn! it means that the factory was no longer functioning and obviously empty so Jesus could stay there as long as needed.
+The story is mentioned in the gospels and happened during the spring since the harvesting season of the olives is Autumn! it means that the factory was no longer functioning and empty so Jesus could stay there as long as needed.

 Jesus Prays on the Mount of Olives

 Jesus went out as usual to the Mount of Olives, and his disciples followed him.
-On reaching the place, he said to them, “Pray that you will not fall into temptation.”
+When reaching the place, he said to them, “Pray that you will not fall into temptation.”
 He withdrew about a stone’s throw beyond them, knelt, and prayed, “Father, if you are willing, take this cup from me; yet not my will, but yours be done.”
 An angel from heaven appeared to him and strengthened him.
 And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground.

 When he returned he found his followers asleep after we warned them not to, and he met Judas Iscariot.

 Judas was one of his best disciples who executed the dark plan, he kissed Jesus as a sign to “chief priests, the officers of the temple guard, and the elders” and the guards took Jesus to the house of the high priest and then to prison.